bkader/Skada-WoTLK/README.md

 ## Show Love & Support

-Though it's not required and I have never asked for it but people keep asking for it, if you want to show love and support, your PayPal donations are most welcome to **bkader[at]email.com**.
+Though it's not required and I have never asked for it but people keep asking for it, if you want to show some love and support, PayPal donations are most welcome at **bkader[at]email.com**.

 ## Table of content